 Make sure you get 7 to 9 hours of sleep each night, and remember that quality is just as important as quantity.
 Those nine hours won’t matter if the night is full of interruptions or tossing and turning.
 Try to maintain a quiet and relaxed atmosphere in the bedroom.
 Avoid anything with a screen at least an hour before bed, as screens can disrupt your melatonin production, the hormone that induces sleep .

-Some vitamins can potentially support your hormone production, but you should consult your doctor about any symptoms you are experiencing to ensure that vitamins help with your situation.
+Some vitamins can potentially support your hormone production, but you should consult your healthcare provider about any symptoms you are experiencing to ensure that vitamins help with your situation.